-Here’s a review of my lunch there, with the Mavenettes: Cafe Bela Vista
+Here’s a review of my lunch there with the Mavenettes, from way back when I was still young: Cafe Bela Vista

 NAAM Thai Restaurant – NAAM Thai carries the reputation of being the best Thai joint in town, which isn’t really saying much these days.
 I didn’t think very much of my lunch there, with that review found here: NAAM Thai.

-Hot tip: show up around 7:30 pm and items like the bread, croissants and doughnuts are all half price!
+Hot tip: show up around 7:30 pm and items like the bread, tarts and muffins are all half price!

-If you just want to use the sauna and steam room inside, access is free of charge for in house guests, a tremendous perk that only 3 or 4 Macau hotels provide.
-The vast majority of them require payment via a door pass fee, something I find completely unacceptable.
+If you just want to use the sauna and steam room inside, access is free of charge for in house guests, a tremendous perk that the vast majority of Macau hotels don’t provide.
+Most of them require payment via a door pass fee, something I find completely unacceptable.

 The fitness centre is fantastic as well, more on the level of a full fledged membership gym than anything usually found in a hotel.
 In addition to a full regimen of cardio and weight machines, the gym also offers aerobics, yoga, tai chi, and Bollywood Dance classes free of charge to all hotel guests.

-Vasco – Without a doubt the most beautiful hotel bar on the old Peninsula, Vasco’s prices are also excellent, with beers $58, cocktails $68 or $88, martinis $68, and most hard stuff $68 to $88 .
-Glasses of wine stay very affordable too, just $42 and $88, with most full bottles only $180 to $328.
+Vasco – Without a doubt the most beautiful hotel bar on the old Peninsula, Vasco’s prices are also excellent, with beers $55, cocktails $65 to $88, and most hard stuff $65 to $170.
+Glasses of wine stay very affordable too, just $50 or $60, with most full bottles sourced from all the world only $180 to $375.

-Costing $88 each, the thing to do is come during Happy Hour from 5 pm to 9 pm, when all drinks under $88 are half price (or Buy 1 Get 1 Free, to be exact.)
-Once my six week cleanse is up and my liver is off the thread it’s been hanging on for 3 years, I’m going to dive back into the debuchery hard and give this cocktail flight a go.
+Costing $88 each, the thing to do is come during Happy Hour from 5:30 pm to 8:30 pm, when all drinks under $88 are half price (or Buy 1 Get 1 Free, to be exact).
+Once my six week cleanse is up and my liver is off the thread it’s been hanging on for 3 years, I’m going to dive back into the debauchery hard and give this cocktail flight a go.
 A full review of course, will be soon be forthcoming.

-If afternoon tea is more your fancy, Vasco holds one daily that 0nly runs $268 for two, an outstanding price for such a splendid venue.
+If afternoon tea is more your fancy, Vasco holds one daily that only runs $368 for two, an outstanding price for such a splendid venue.